 Why Monarchs?

 In the last decade, due to habitat loss and other factors, monarch butterfly populations have plummeted at an alarming rate.
 Monarch populations are measured by the total forest area occupied by overwintering monarch colonies.
-As of February 2024, Monarch butterflies occupied 0.9 hectares, 1.31 less than the 2.21 hectares in the 2022-2023 overwintering season - which is 59.3% less than the previous year.
-This is the first time since the 2013-2014 overwintering season that the eastern monarch population has occupied less than one hectare.
+As of March 2025, Monarch butterflies occupied 1.79 hectares, a 99% increase from last year’s 0.9 hectares in the 2023-2024 overwintering season.

 OKLAHOMA'S IMPORTANT ROLE